Write each function as an expression involving functions of θ&nbs... | Channels for Pearson+

 Trigonometric Identities

 Trigonometric identities are equations that involve trigonometric functions and are true for all values of the variables involved.
 They are essential for simplifying expressions and solving trigonometric equations.
-Key identities include the Pythagorean identities, angle sum and difference identities, and double angle identities, which help in rewriting functions in terms of a single variable.
+For example, the sine and cosine functions have specific identities, such as sin(π + x) = -sin(x), which can be used to rewrite functions in terms of a single variable.

 Recommended video: